Loahit5101/GPU-Accelerated-Monocular-Visual-Odometry/README.md

-# Monocular Visual Odometry
+# CUDA accelerated Monocular Visual Odometry

-Contains simple Python and C++ scripts to perform Monocular Visual odometry using OpenCV on the KITTI odometry dataset.
+This project aims to build a Monocular Visual odometry pipeline using C++, CUDA and OpenCV on the KITTI odometry dataset.

+Main goal is to implement FAST keypoints and ORB features using CUDA and compare performance improvements.
+Currently it uses openCV to detect ORB features.
+Implementation of ORB feature detection from scratch using CUDA is under progress.

 ## Usage